 There are as many different methods for wrapping a tsuka as there are people wrapping them.
 This is a very personalized art and although the main goal is the same for each project, there is a lot of room for individual touches along the way.
-Today, I will be showing you the method I use to wrap a tsuka.
+Today, I will be showing you a very basic method good for beginners.

 How much ito will you need?